 Well, none exists other than simply calling all your business profit “wages”…

-But that doesn’t stop people—especially business owners who find themselves making a lot of money in their S corporations—from wanting to have a safe harbor.
+But that doesn’t stop people—especially high income S corporation owners—from wanting to have a safe harbor.

-In this short post, then, I want to provide a handful of salary levels you can maybe think about as “safe harbors”…
+In this short post, then, I provide a handful of salary levels you can maybe think about as “safe harbors”…

 The Buffet Rule

-Warren Buffett is famous for many reasons—not the least of which is lending his name to a suggestion that the super-rich should pay a minimum amount of tax.
+Warren Buffett is famous for many reasons, including his suggestion that the super-rich should pay a minimum amount of tax.

 If you’re an S corporation shareholder-employee, however, it would appear that you can also look at some of Mr. Buffet’s recent year salary amounts for a rule people seem to think is an okay salary for an entrepreneur.

-As reported by CBS, in 2010 Mr Buffet says he paid $15,300 in payroll taxes.
-Because the combined payroll tax rate is 15.3%, that $15,300 of payroll taxes suggests Buffet earned $100,000 in wages… and that suggests a $100,000 salary level might be very reasonable for your own small business owner salary.
+As reported by CBS, Mr Buffet said in 2010 that he pays $15,300 in payroll taxes.
+Because the payroll tax rate is 15.3%, that $15,300 of taxes suggests Buffet earns or earned a $100,000 salary level.
+And that might be a reasonable salary for you, too.

-By the way, I acknowledge that inflation should have pushed up wage levels since 2010, the year in which apparently Mr. Buffet paid this payroll tax burden… but, er, he’s also running a giant global conglomerate—and you (and I) aren’t…
+Note: Inflation has pushed up wage levels since 2010, the year Mr. Buffet paid this payroll tax burden.
+But he’s also running a giant global conglomerate.
+And you (and I) aren’t…

 The FICA Maximum

-Some and maybe even most tax people think that setting your salary level to the FICA maximum works as a safe harbor because it allows the IRS to collect the maximum amount of Social Security taxes from employee and employer.
+Some and maybe even most tax people think that setting your salary level to the FICA maximum works as a safe harbor.
+Why?
+Because it allows the IRS to collect the maximum amount of Social Security taxes from employee and employer.

 As reported in my ebook on setting S corporation salaries, I’ve heard an Internal Revenue Service S corporation expert state in a large public tax practitioner forum that the FICA limit provides enough shareholder-employee compensation to be almost automatically considered “reasonable.”

-Note: If you make so much money in your S corporation that using the FICA limit sounds too low, keep in mind that in addition to a $118,500 salary, you would presumably also have additional tax-free fringe benefits that further increase your compensation and figure into its reasonableness.
-Health insurance and an employer pension might add thousands of dollars of compensation, for example.
+Note: If you make so much money in your S corporation that using the FICA limit sounds too low, keep in mind that in addition to a $137,700 salary, you presumably also enjoy additional tax-free fringe benefits.
+Those benefits further increase your compensation and figure into its reasonableness.
+Health insurance and an employer pension, for example, might add tens of thousands of dollars of compensation.

 The 401(k) Plan Optima

-Further—and this is maybe an obvious comment—if you have a base salary of $140,000 and you also get a $35,000 pension contribution from your employer, that $175,000 of combined wages and pension match gives you a pretty dang high salary and one that should survive most challenges of “unreasonable compensation.”
+That $187,500 combination of wages and pension match gives you a pretty dang high salary and one that should survive most challenges of “unreasonable compensation.”

 Note: Okay, we’re’ talking safe harbors here, but I am compelled to point out that bumping your salary so you can bump your pension contribution probably doesn’t save you taxes.
 Yes, it maximizes your pension deduction.
 Absolutely.
 But most likely it doesn’t once you consider all the costs save you money.
 (You can check out this post if you want the gritty details of my argument.)